Chinmay-03/Hacktoberfest-X-MIBCS-2022/FavouriteREPO.md

 Airbnb JavaScript Style Guide | https://github.com/airbnb/javascript | This repo is the ultimate styling guide for javascript learners.
-TheAlgorithms/C++ | https://github.com/TheAlgorithms/C-Plus-Plus | Collection of various algorithms in mathematics, machine learning, computer science and physics implemented in C++ for educational purposes. jquery | https://github.com/jquery/jquery | This repo contains all required info of jquery
+TheAlgorithms/C++ | https://github.com/TheAlgorithms/C-Plus-Plus | Collection of various algorithms in mathematics, machine learning, computer science and physics implemented in C++ for educational purposes. jquery | https://github.com/jquery/jquery | This repo contains all required info of jquery getify | https://github.com/getify/getify.github.io | You Don’t Know JavaScript is without a doubt the unofficial reference book for the freeCodeCamp community.